-- 1. Use Selective Attention Matrix (SAM) to search to your Target Area (A Zone); visualize your Path Of Travel (POT); evaluate its condition as "open" or "closed;" determine if the best approach speed is a "go" or a "slow."
-Detect oncoming vehicles in LP2.
-When detected, look for opportunity to be courteous. - 2.
-Search to FIND LOS-POT's and CRITICAL SECONDS at least 15 seconds away. - 3.
-When the A zone is closed, adjust speed to arrive into an open zone. - 4.
+- 1. Search to your target area (A Zone); evaluate its condition; visualize your targeting path; determine the best approach speed and best lane positioning. - 2.
 To best control your Path-Of-Travel (POT), keep the most open space away from the worst problem.
-(With closed C Zone and open B Zone, take LP2). - 5.
-When a LOS-POT (Line-Of-Sight, Path-Of-Travel) zone change is detected, check the opposite zone for additional information and for an escape path. - 6.
-Use the acceleration, steering and braking controls in such a manner as to achieve a smooth balance of the vehicle. - 7.
+(With closed C Zone and open B Zone, take LP2). - 3.
+When a LOS-POT (Line-Of-Sight, Path-Of-Travel) zone change is detected, check the opposite zone for additional information and for an escape path. - 4.
+Use the acceleration, steering and braking controls in such a manner as to achieve a smooth balance of the vehicle. - 5.
+Search to FIND LOS-POT's and CRITICAL SECONDS at least 15 seconds away. - 6.
+When the A zone is closed, adjust speed to arrive into an open zone. - 7.
 SOLVE LOS-POT blockages and Critical Seconds with best speed control, lane positioning, and communication before reaching the 4-second danger zone. - 8.
 Before entering the 4-second danger zone, reevaluate it for best CONTROL. - 9.
-Cover brake at the 2-second PONR (Point of no return). - 10.
+Cover brake at the 2-second PONR (Point Of No Return). - 10.
 When both the left (B) and right (C) zones are closed, time your arrival to have at least one open side zone.
 If both are closed, take lane position one (LP1). - 11.
 Any time LP1 is required, reduce speed. - 12.
 Reduce speed as open space to the B, A, or C Zones is decreased. - 13.
 Check the rear zone before, during, and after taking a braking action.
-Determine if rear zone is Open, Closed, or Unstable. - 14.
-Identify tailgater type: Charger, One Pacer, Habitual.
-Use best communication.
+Determine if rear zone is Open, Closed, or Unstable.
+Identify tailgater type.
+Use best communication technique.